david-dick/firefox-marionette/README.md

         # redirecting to Test::More page
     }

+## macos\_binary\_paths

+returns a list of filesystem paths that this module will check for binaries that it can automate when running on [MacOS](https://en.wikipedia.org/wiki/MacOS).
+Only of interest when sub-classing.

 ## marionette\_protocol

 returns the version for the Marionette protocol.
 Current most recent version is '3'.